rickstaa/livepeer-setup/README.md

 # LivePeer Transcoding and Monitoring Hub

 Welcome to the core of my LivePeer setup!
-This repository is a collection of Docker files, scripts, configurations, and resources that power my [LivePeer](https://livepeer.org/) transcoder.
-Additionally, it hosts a robust monitoring system to keep a close eye on both the transcoder and overall system performance.
+This repository collects Docker files, scripts, configurations, and resources that power my [LivePeer](https://livepeer.org/) transcoder.
+It also hosts a robust monitoring system to keep a close eye on the transcoder and overall system performance.

 ## System Snapshot